Chlorine Dioxide - In Layman's Terminology

-- Destroys spores, bacteria, virus and other disease and odor causing agents
+- Oxidizes spores, bacteria, virus and other odor causing agents

-- Decreases the time necessary for it to be in contact with these disease
+- Decreases the time necessary for it to be in contact with these odor

 - Dissolves faster and easier than chlorine in water

-- Dissolved in water won’t cause rusting, chemical buildup;
+- Dissolved in water it won’t cause rusting, chemical buildup;

 it reduces long term maintenance costs in toilets, water treatment and